shelleyolivia/learn-tutorials/network-documentation/matic/tutorials/erc20-pos-bridge-sdk.md

 }
 ```

-Wait a bit and try again
+Wait a few minutes and try again.

-## Sync & Confirmation
+# Sync & Confirmation

 It takes up to 5 minutes for Mumbai to read data from the Goerli chain and sync itself.
 Once it has synced, then we can check the token balance in Metamask.